Invitation Letter for a U.S. Scholar

 |Make arrangements for the Fulbright scholar’s teaching and research

-- It is best to make a schedule for the Fulbright scholar’s teaching and research as early as possible, so that they will be well prepared for their visit, and can, for example, mail their teaching and research material to the university well in advance.
+- It is best to make a schedule for the Fulbright scholar’s teaching and research as early as possible, so that they will be well prepared for their visit.
+Communicate with the scholar who they should submit to and when their teaching and research material in advance.

 - Fulbright scholars have made a proposal for their teaching and research plan when they have filled in their Fulbright application.
-The Fulbright Finland sends a copy of the application to the host university.
 In case the host university wishes to make changes to the Fulbright scholar’s project proposal, it is best to discuss any adjustments before the scholar arrives to Finland.

 - It is important to keep in mind that Fulbright scholars are not usually familiar with the Finnish university practices.
-Remember that sometimes things that are familiar to Finns might be unfamiliar to the visiting scholar.
-They are not usually familiar with how teaching is arranged in Finland, for example.
+They may be unfamiliar with how teaching is arranged in Finland, for example.
 As the Fulbright scholars plan their teaching, they need to be aware of all practical details such as: when do the terms begin and end in Finnish Universities, how much information their courses should cover, what is their students’ level of knowledge, what is the grading system in Finland, etc.

 |Inform the scholar about the services the host university provides